syneder/consul-container-inspector/README.md

 Also the path to the Consul unix socket can be overridden by passing the Consul configuration in base64 format in the `CONSUL_CONFIG` environment variable.
 Or the path to the Consul unix socket can be overridden using the command line argument `--consul:socket`.

+> [!NOTE]
+> Just as the path to the Consul unix socket was specified, you can specify the Consul token via
+> the configuration or the command line parameter `--consul:token`.
+The inspector will look for the
+> token in the `acl:tokens:inspector` or `acl:tokens:agent` section of the configuration.

+## Service name determination
+The **container inspector** looks for the `consul.inspector.service.name` label among the container labels to determine the service name.
+If this label is found, the **container inspector** uses its value as the service name.
+The name of this label can be overridden using the `DOCKER_CONTAINER_LABELS_SERVICE_NAME` environment variable.
+If this label is not defined, but the **container inspector** finds the `com.amazonaws.ecs.task-arn` label that AWS adds to containers it manages, the **container inspector** will try to get information about this container from AWS.

+In order for the **container inspector** to successfully retrieve container information from AWS, it must first obtain the credentials.

+> [!WARNING]
+> This credentials can only be obtained if the **container inspector** is running as an ECS service
+> and has the appropriate IAM role.
+Otherwise, the **container inspector** will issue warnings.

+Once the credentials is obtained, the **container inspector** will send an API request to retrieve container information and will use the same service name as the ECS service.